MiguelCastillo/koFactory/README.md

 API
 =========

 <code>koFactory</code> function takes in <code>data</code> as its first argument and returns a ViewModel.
-The data types you can pass in are Strings, Arrays, JSON, or any other type of object that can be converted to a ko observable.
-You can subsequently call koFactory with new <code>data</code>, and a previously created ViewModel as the second parameter, at which point koFactory will update and merge new values in ViewModel.
+The data types you can pass in are Strings, Arrays, JSON, or any other type of object that can be ko observable.
+You can subsequently call koFactory with new <code>data</code> and a previously created ViewModel as the second parameter, at which point koFactory will update and merge new values in ViewModel.

 <code>koFactory.serailize</code> function that creates and updates ViewMdels.
 Calling <code>koFactory</code> is exactly the same as calling <codey>koFactory.serialize</code>.